ceph/ceph/doc/install/index.rst

 `Rook <https://rook.io/>`_ deploys and manages Ceph clusters running in Kubernetes, while also enabling management of storage resources and provisioning via Kubernetes APIs.
-Rook is the recommended way to run Ceph in Kubernetes or to connect an existing Ceph storage cluster to Kubernetes.
+We recommend Rook as the way to run Ceph in Kubernetes or to connect an existing Ceph storage cluster to Kubernetes.

-* Rook supports only Nautilus and newer releases of Ceph.
+* Rook only supports Nautilus and newer releases of Ceph.
 * Rook is the preferred method for running Ceph on Kubernetes, or for connecting a Kubernetes cluster to an existing (external) Ceph cluster.
-* Rook fully suports the new orchestrator API.
+* Rook supports the new orchestrator API.
 New management features in the CLI and dashboard are fully supported.

 Other methods